kaisenlinux/manpages-dev/category/RemoteAdministration/tmux.md

              -S and -E specify the starting and ending line numbers, zero is the first line of the visible pane and negative numbers are lines in the history.  ‘-’ to -S is the start of the history and to -E the end of the visible pane.
 The default is to capture only the visible contents of the pane.

-     choose-client [-NrZ] [-F format] [-f filter] [-O sort-order] [-t target-pane] [template] Put a pane into client mode, allowing a client to be selected interactively from a list.  -Z zooms the pane.
+     choose-client [-NrZ] [-F format] [-f filter] [-K key-format] [-O sort-order] [-t target-pane] [template] Put a pane into client mode, allowing a client to be selected interactively from a list.
+Each client is shown on one line.
+A shortcut key is shown on the left in brackets allowing for immediate choice, or the list may be navigated and an item chosen or otherwise manipulated using the keys below.  -Z zooms the pane.
 The following keys may be used in client mode:

                    Key    Function
                    Enter  Choose selected client